punch-mission/punch-mission/development.md

 Code without documentation can be as useless as code that doesn't exist and even more frustrating.
 It is critical to document all code.
 When you write a function, include a docstring in the [numpydoc format](https://numpydoc.readthedocs.io/en/latest/format.html#docstring-standard).

-In addition to documenting direclty in code, we recommend developing documentation websites with introductory material and examples as a [Sphinx website](https://www.sphinx-doc.org/en/master/).
+In addition to documenting directly in code, we recommend developing documentation websites with introductory material and examples as a [Sphinx website](https://www.sphinx-doc.org/en/master/).

 ### Type Hints